oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 context, CSRF refers to requests to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of [@RFC6819] for details).
-Clients that have ensured that the authorization server supports PKCE [@RFC7636] MAY rely on the CSRF protection provided by PKCE.
+Clients that have ensured that the authorization server supports Proof Key for Code Exchange (PKCE,  [@RFC7636]) MAY rely on the CSRF protection provided by PKCE.
 In OpenID Connect flows, the `nonce` parameter provides CSRF protection.
 Otherwise, one-time use CSRF tokens carried in the `state` parameter that are securely